 Around the holidays, a festive baked Brie is a perfect appetizer.
-This irresistible Cranberry Brie en Croute is topped with herbed cranberry sauce and wrapped in flaky puffed pastry.
+This irresistible Cranberry Brie en Croute is topped with cranberry sauce, a touch of rosemary, and wrapped in flaky puffed pastry.

 Cranberry Brie en Croute

 I know I’ve developed a winning recipe when I get the picky husband to eat a food he claims to despise (actually he fibs and says he’s “allergic”).
 After decades of marriage, I finally witnessed him ingest cranberries!
 He’s snubbed my holiday Cranberry Fluff Salad for years.
 Sigh.

 Yes, he was a huge fan of this baked brie.
 I served cranberry Brie for our holiday cookie exchange, where it nearly disappeared.
 But there were enough leftovers so Bill could make himself a few nibbles before dinner.
 There are SO many amazing Baked Brie Recipes to try if cranberries really aren’t your thing.